JoeSzymkowiczFiveM/png_to_webp/README.md

 ## 👀 Usage

 - Install `pnpm` globally; `npm install -g pnpm`.
-- In root of this project, run `pnpm install` and `pnpm run build` to build the UI.
+- In root of this project, run `pnpm install` and `pnpm run build` to build.
 - Create a `png` folder in the root of this project and place all the icon images that you want converted into it.
 - In root of this project, run `pnpm run start`.